-- i) Cost of raw materials has been determined by using first in, first out (FIFO) basis method and comprises all costs of purchase, duties, taxes (other than those subsequently recoverable from tax authorities) and all other costs incurred in bringing the inventories to their present location and condition.

-- ii) Cost of finished goods and work-in-progress includes direct labour and an appropriate share of fixed and variable production overheads.
+- i) Raw materials : Cost of raw materials has been determined by using first in, first out (FIFO) basis method and comprises all costs of purchase, duties, taxes (other than those subsequently recoverable from tax authorities) and all other costs incurred in bringing the inventories to their present location and condition. - ii) Finished goods and work in progress : Cost of finished goods and work-in-progress includes direct labour and an appropriate share of fixed and variable production overheads.
 Fixed production overheads are allocated on the basis of normal capacity of production facilities.
-Cost is determined on FIFO basis.

-iii) Cost of traded goods has been determined by using FIFO basis method and comprises all costs of purchase, duties, taxes (other than those subsequently recoverable from tax authorities) and all other costs incurred in bringing the inventories to their present location and condition.
+Cost is determined on FIFO basis. - iii) Traded Goods : Cost of traded goods has been determined by using FIFO basis method and comprises all costs of purchase, duties, taxes (other than those subsequently recoverable from tax authorities) and all other costs incurred in bringing the inventories to their present location and condition.